 - make improved versions available to all others

-The basic idea that the basic technology of the Internet should be available to everyone has been preserved until today.
+The basic idea that the basic technology of the Internet should be available to everyone has remained intact to this day.

-Of course, Mullenweg was not alone with its software even then.
-There was already a larger competitor who developed a blogging software under license with a professional team.
-Blog software has also been developed in the open source area.
+Of course, Mullenweg was not alone with his software even then.
+There was already a larger competitor, which developed a blogging software under license with a professional team.
+Blog software was also being developed in the open source sector.

-When, however... the commercial software suddenly increased its pricesthe rush was WordPress so great that even the website collapsed.
-All under the premise that WordPress free software remains.
+However, when the commercial software suddenly raised its pricesthe rush to WordPress was so great that even the website collapsed.
+All under the premise that WordPress remains free software.

 Even the greatest ideals need money to survive.
-Since the US media company wanted to use CNET at that time WordPress and therefore had a great interest in its further development, it hired Matt Mullenweg without further ado so that he could work on WordPress full-time.
+Since the US media company CNET wanted to use WordPress at that time and thus had a great interest in its further development, it hired Matt Mullenweg without further ado so that he could work on WordPress full-time.

 WordPress is also with-profit, which was the fuel for the ecosystem

 The difference between WordPress.com and WordPress.org

-As a product of his company Automattic, founded in August 2005, Mullenweg created the platform WordPress .com.
-As a commercial, hosted platform, this is not to be confused with the open source project WordPress.org.
-True to the motto "Internet for everyone", WordPress.com is easier to use for beginners because you don't have to worry about hosting anymore and many things are predefined.
+As a product of his company Automattic, which was founded in August 2005, Mullenweg created the platform WordPress .com.
+As a commercial, hosted platform, this is not to be confused with the open-source project WordPress .org.
+True to the motto "Internet for everyone" is WordPress .com easier to use for beginners, since you don't have to worry about hosting and much is predefined.

-However, this also means that your flexibility is severely limited, since you are not able to WordPress .com the core software - unlike WordPress .org - you can't change.
+However, this also means that your flexibility is severely limited, since with WordPress .com you cannot change the core software - unlike with WordPress .org - you cannot change it.
 WordPress .com is therefore not open source.
-Nevertheless, the Automattic team brings the development of the open source software WordPress .org and Matt Mullenweg is still heavily involved in project management.
+However, the Automattic teamis making significant strides in the development of open source software and WordPress .org and Matt Mullenweg is still heavily involved in project management.